jknowles/AppliedModelsTalk/AppliedModelingTalk.md

 - Training data
 - Test data
+- Bias (error)
+- Variance (error)

 ***

 - Data the model is fit to
 - Data the model is applied to, but not fit to, to evaluate model fit
+- Refers to the amount of error due to simplifying a complex process
+- The amount the $f$ would change if fit to a different training set of data

 The Challenge
 =================================